-- Increasing stormwater capture capacity at flood control facilities to 120,000 AF is a long-term goal (10-year).
-Currently, Public Works stands about 12,000 AF shy of that goal.
-Implementation of a program to remove 15 million cubic yards (9,300 AF) of sediment from our reservoirs is currently underway to add capacity.
-That, combined with a number of modifications to existing spreading grounds and dams, will put this goal within reach. - A Roadmap to increase water conservation facilities was developed in 2023.
+- Increasing stormwater capture capacity at flood control facilities to 120,000 AF is a long-term goal (10-yearImplementation of a program to remove 15 million cubic yards (9,300 AF) of sediment from our reservoirs is currently underway to add capacity. - A Roadmap to increase water conservation facilities was developed in 2023.
 Funding is being sought to plan, develop, and implement facility improvements identified in the roadmap to increase water conservation.
 Funding is being sought to implement projects identified in the roadmap, which include Santa Anita Debris Dam Seismic Strengthening (119AF additional storage) and Big Tujunga Dam Spillway Improvements (759 AF additional storage).

-- Removal of sediment from dams and debris basins have an annual target of 1.6 million cubic yards per year.
-Currently, about 1.26 million cubic yards have been achieved this fiscal year.
-There will be negligible sediment removed in Q3 due to the storm season, but large-scale sediment removal from the reservoirs could begin as early as May 2024. - It is possible to achieve this goal for the year, but it could fall short between 1.4 and 1.5 million due to the shortened construction season in the reservoirs last year caused by the abnormally wet 2022-23 storm season and Tropical Storm Hilary.
-Strategies are being implemented to make up this shortfall in Fiscal Year 2024-25. - The condition of flood control infrastructure didn't change as this metric changes on timescale of years.
-This metric reflects the quality of numerous facilities and addressing the necessary improvements to raise these grades would require a significant financial investment over the same timeframe.

-• The key drivers that increase the performance measure values for Improve Regional Water Supply Resiliency are the abilities to secure project funding and construct projects quickly.
+- Removal of sediment from dams and debris basins have an annual target of 1.6 million cubic yards per year. - The condition of flood control infrastructure didn't change as this metric changes on timescale of years.
+This metric reflects the quality of numerous facilities and addressing the necessary improvements to raise these grades would require a significant financial investment over the same timeframe. - The key drivers that increase the performance measure values for Improve Regional Water Supply Resiliency are the abilities to secure project funding and construct projects quickly.
 These two drivers have naturally longer timescales than a quarterly basis.
-Changes in reported performance measure values can be expected to be static quarter-over-quarter and typically does not follow a consistent upward trend.
-However, as new funding cycles finish or constructed projects come online, increases in the values are anticipated.